 Author: Vicki M. Lambert, The Payroll Advisor

 - When employees are hired they must complete and submit to the employer Form VA-4, Employee's Virginia Income Tax Withholding Exemption Certificate.
 Virginia employers must use the form to compute employees' Virginia income tax withholding.
 Federal Form W-4 is not an acceptable substitute.
-See Employee's Withholding Allowance Certificate.
+See Employee Withholding Form.

 - Employers must calculate withholding on supplemental wage payments differently depending on whether they are paid with, or separate from, regular wages.
 See Supplemental Wages.